Sustainability is a cross-curriculum priority in the Australian Curriculum which includes,

 To borrow, order or find out more, contact email@example.com

 - Solar Tool Kit: Schools can borrow this portable kit to help students learn about renewable energy.
-The kit features a fan, radio, fluorescent lamp, LCD display, buzzer and energy monitor.
+The kit features a fan, radio, fluorescent lamp, buzzer and energy monitor.

-- Turtle Stencils: Made from old street signs, these can be used for chalk art or reverse graffiti (pressure cleaning) by students to advocate for responsible litter disposal.
-The stencils include messages such as ‘bin your butts’ and ‘only rain down this drain’ to highlight the effects of litter on our environmental.
+- Reef Stencils: Made from old street signs, these can be used for chalk art or reverse graffiti (pressure cleaning) to encourage responsible litter disposal.
+The stencils include messages such as ‘bin your butts’ and ‘only rain down this drain’.
+Badge your school drains and gutters with turtle and fish stencils to create a visual connection between the land and the sea!

-- Reef Guardian Schools: This Great Barrier Reef Marine Park Authority (GBRMPA) program fosters awareness, understanding and appreciation for the Reef and its connected ecosystems.
+- Reef Guardian Schools: This Great Barrier Reef Marine Park Authority program fosters awareness, understanding and appreciation for the Reef and its connected ecosystems.
 The program has great resources to help students learn about the Reef and the role we all share in protecting it.
-Council is an active member of the Reef Guardian Program and can also provide advice and support to schools.

 - Australian Association for Environmental Education: Australia's peak professional body for Environmental Educators, with resources, professional development and networking opportunities.